A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Conclusions and Future Directions

 In the analysis, we observe that none of the models shows significant downside in short positions.
 We believe this is largely due to the very small number of features that we consider and the overall upward trend in the US market.
-Note that we do not provide the models with fundamental characteristics (such as PE, EPS, and even market capitalization) that speak a lot about each company's intrinsic value, nor do we incorporate any textual input such as news releases and 10-K reports.
+Note that we do not provide the models with fundamental characteristics (such as PE, EPS, and even market capitalization) that speak a lot about each company's intrinsic value, nor do we incorporate any textual input such as news releases and 10-K, 10-Q reports.
 These considerations are to be explored in future studies, and we believe this will improve the model performance further when equipped with the novel loss function.
-The attention mechanism is also undoubtedly a next step when there are more sources of input, especially structured data like news articles.
-With the proposal of our new loss function guiding the training process, this study provides new ideas towards incorporating actual financial impact into model construction and increasing the utility of machine learning models in financial markets.